autoapply/autoapply/README.md

   There is also a blog post by Weaveworks about [GitOps and Kubernetes](https://www.weave.works/blog/gitops-high-velocity-cicd-for-kubernetes), which gives a good overview of the topic.
+- [kube-backup](https://github.com/pieterlange/kube-backup) is for the opposite way and regularly adds all Kubernetes objects into the configured git repository.

 ## License